AbdulAaqib/3d_dicom_software_for_students/README.md

 - Add notes describing what the snapshot highlights.
 - Save it to session storage so the chatbot or MCP tools can retrieve both the image (base64) and its notes.
+- Open the new **snapshot canvas** (custom Streamlit component backed by Fabric.js) to draw markers, arrows, labels, or freehand marks directly on the captured still.
+Saving produces both structured annotation JSON and a flattened PNG preview that the chatbot can reference later.

 ### ChatGPT + MCP tools